Akkadian Empire: Pre-Sargonic Akkad

+The Akkadian Empire takes its name from the region and the city of Akkad, both of which were localized in the general confluence area of the Tigris and Euphrates Rivers.
+Although the city of Akkad has not yet been identified on the ground, it is known from various textual sources.
+Among these is at least one text predating the reign of Sargon.
+Together with the fact that the name Akkad is of non-Akkadian origin, this suggests that the city of Akkad may have already been occupied in pre-Sargonic times.

+Sargon

 Sargon on his victory stele, with a royal hair bun, holding a mace and wearing a flounced royal coat on his left shoulder with a large belt (left), followed by an attendant holding a royal umbrella.
 The name of Sargon in cuneiform ("King Sargon") appears faintly in front of his face.
 Louvre Museum.